Cheese Making Recipe of the Month

 Last year we bit the bullet and started planning the whole thing.
 We are now working as happy freelancers (I am a graphic designer now and my husband is a writer and a journalist).
 So far everything is doing well and on top of that, we are giving our 4 year old the life I wish my parents could have given me.

 Part of our plans includes meeting cheese farms to have experiences as cool as we had once in Mongolia.
-(We did a blog article about their trip to Mongolia in 2017 - (click here)
+We wrote an article about their trip to Mongolia in 2017.

 Among other stuff, we are planning to spend a couple of days (or maybe even weeks) WWOOFing at some cheese farm, preferably in Italy or a country nearby.

 Have you ever heard of the WWOOF community?
 If not, take a look at their website.
-I think you'll find them very interesting - http://wwoof.net/
+I think you'll find them very interesting.

 We are three nice people looking for a farm to meet and to spend some time there making cheese (like we did in Mongolia but for a longer period).
 Who knows if someone decides to invite us! :-)